LateNightIceCream/dotfiles/README.md

 - font: **JetBrainsMono NF**
 - colorscheme: **open-color**

-## special things
-- using picom to put a shadow over all windows except the active one

 ## ToDo
 - [ ] clean up stitched config files
 - [ ] upload .Xresources